The Health Benefits of Magnesium Glycinate

 The consequence of water purification, food processing, and soil nutrient depletion is an insufficiency of magnesium in the diets of most people in Western countries [12,45–47], resulting in low magnesium levels in their bodies.
 Low magnesium levels are particularly common in older adults due to an age-related decline in the intestinal absorption of magnesium and an increase in its urinary elimination due to reduced kidney function [15,16].

 Magnesium supplements can be a great option to complement your dietary choices and get all the magnesium you need every day.* Similarly, although our body can synthesize glycine, there are circumstances where the amount we’re able to make and what we get in the diet may be insufficient to optimize functional health.
-Magnesium glycinate is therefore a good option to help maintain adequate levels of both magnesium and glycine, which is one of the reasons it will be included in Qualia Magnesium+™, our next addition to our Qualia supplements line.
+Magnesium glycinate is therefore a good option to help maintain adequate levels of both magnesium and glycine, which is one of the reasons it is in Qualia Magnesium+™, our recent addition to our Qualia supplements line.

 Key benefits & uses of magnesium glycinate include:

-Qualia Magnesium+™ will feature 9 forms of magnesium and 70+ minerals.
-Join the Qualia Magnesium+ waitlist to be notified when it’s available.
+Qualia Magnesium+™ features 9 forms of magnesium and 70+ minerals.
+Shop now!

 Frequently Asked Questions